CortexFoundation/tech-doc/solidity-data-types.md

 - Address

-  A 20-byte Ethereum address.
+  A 20-byte Cortex address.
 The address object has many helpful member functions, the main ones being balance (returns the account balance) and `transfer` (transfers ether to the account).

 - Byte array (fixed)